Fellowship in Media, Communications and Information Policy

 - Build partnerships inside and outside your organization

-Between October 2010 and April 2011, each Fellow participates in two different residential retreats, peer coaching pairs and leadership practice assignments.
+Each Fellow participated in two different residential retreats, peer coaching pairs and leadership practice assignments.

 Art of Leadership

-The first residential retreat Fellows attend is a 4-5 day Art of Leadership training, one of Rockwood's signature programs.
+The first residential retreat Fellows attended was a 4-5 day Art of Leadership training, one of Rockwood's signature programs.

-Between October 2010 and January 2011, Fellows will select one Art of Leadership training to attend in small groups of two to six Fellows.
-This means that the fifteen Media Fellows will attend their first training in small separate groups, not all together as one complete cohort.
-By selecting from Rockwood’s currently-scheduled Art of Leadership offerings, Fellows will be in training with up to 24 other participants who have enrolled separately from the Fellowship.
-This approach gives Media Fellows an opportunity to build connections and share learning with a broader, multi-sector community of nonprofit leaders.
-(Fellows will have an opportunity to come together as one complete cohort group in the second Advanced Training and Dialogue Retreat as described below.)
+Fellows selected one Art of Leadership training to attend in small groups of two to six Fellows.
+This means that the Media Fellows attended their first training in small separate groups, not all together as one complete cohort.
+By selecting from Rockwood’s already-scheduled Art of Leadership offerings, Fellows were in training with up to 24 other participants who enrolled separately from the Fellowship.
+This approach gave Media Fellows an opportunity to build connections and share learning with a broader, multi-sector community of nonprofit leaders.
+(Fellows had an opportunity to come together as one complete cohort group in the second Advanced Training and Dialogue Retreat as described below.)

-To reinforce the tools of the training, Rockwood has designed leadership practice "homework" assignments for Fellows.
-Assignments involve "practicing" with the tools from the trainings.
+To reinforce the tools of the training, Rockwood designed leadership practice "homework" assignments for Fellows.
+Assignments involved "practicing" with the tools from the trainings.
 As an example, the Art of Leadership offers some strategies to engage with difficult conversations.
-One Leadership Practice assignment invites Fellows to identify an actual conversation that they can use the training tools for and then implement the tools.
-Leadership Practices will be supported by group conference calls where Fellows can share stories and “meet” other Fellows in the program over the phone.
+One Leadership Practice assignment invited Fellows to identify an actual conversation that they can use the training tools for and then implement the tools.
+Leadership Practices were supported by group conference calls where Fellows could share stories and “meet” other Fellows in the program over the phone.

 Advanced Training and Dialogue Retreat

-The second component of the Media Fellowship is an Advanced Training and Dialogue Retreat: a 3-day residential training retreat to be held April 11-13, 2011 at Edith Macy Conference Center in Briarcliff Manor, New York.
-In order to deepen partnerships and collaboration in the field, this Advanced training will be convene all fifteen new 2010-2011 Fellows as a complete cohort, along with fifteen additional participants who will be alumni selected from past year’s Media cohorts.
-In addition to furthering the practice of leadership development, the Advanced training will reserve time and space for Fellows and alumni to collaborate through essential conversations specific to the media reform sector.
+The second component of the Media Fellowship was an Advanced Training and Dialogue Retreat: a 3-day residential training retreat.
+In order to deepen partnerships and collaboration in the field, this Advanced training convened new Fellows as a complete cohort, along with additional alums selected from past year’s Media cohorts.
+In addition to furthering the practice of leadership development, the Advanced training reserved time and space for Fellows and alumni to collaborate through essential conversations specific to the media reform sector.